pelithne/AKS_secure_baseline_the_hard_way/README.md

 ### Prepare Environment Variables for HUB VNET and SPOKE VNET

-1) Let’s use the IP plan to set up some environment variables for the Hub VNet and adjust its configuration accordingly to section 2.2 IP Plan.
+Let’s use the IP plan to set up some environment variables for the Hub VNet and adjust its configuration accordingly to section 2.2 IP Plan.
+Make sure to also save these to a text file, so that you can restore them later.

+Configure the hub according to the IP Plan (see image above)

 ````bash
 HUB_VNET_NAME=Hub_VNET